yoavweiss/smashing_book_6_chapter/loading_assets_on_the_web.md

 is an attempt to make those indications explicit, and let browsers take action based on them.

-The proposal aims for developers to include new "importance" attributes to various resource-downloading HTML elements, which will indicate whether the resource's priority should be upgraded or downgraded.
+The proposal aims for developers to include a new "importance" attribute to various resource-downloading HTML elements, which will indicate whether the resource's priority should be upgraded or downgraded.

-That would clearly signal to browsers how to prioritize a resource against its counterparts, without binding them to direct developer instructions, which may not be accurate; for example, a blocking script with "low" importance attribute value is still blocking layout, and therefore should not have its priority downgraded.
+That would clearly signal to browsers how to prioritize a resource against its counterparts, without binding them to direct developer instructions, which may not be accurate; for example, a blocking script with a "low" importance attribute value is still blocking layout, and therefore should not have its priority downgraded.